entailor/tailor-workflow-gallery/docs/Workflows/software_integration/run_orcaflex_in_paralell/index.md

 # Run Orcaflex Simulations in Paralell

-This workflow uses Tailor automation and collaboration platform.
-See [tailor.wf](https://tailor.wf) for more information.

 To run the workflow, pytailor (pip installable), orcapack (pip installable) and OrcFxAPI with a valid license are prerequisites.